Editor’s Note: This blog post has been updated in December 2021.

 - IBM saved approximately $200 million after switching to e-learning.

-For the product training to be productive and 100% successful, employees must be able to access modules on a need-to-know, anytime, anywhere basis.
+For the product training to be productive and 100% successful, employees must be able to access modules anytime and anywhere.
+The digital transformation of modern workplace learning is moving at a phenomenal pace.